mjalkio/berkeley-cs188-spanish/README.md

 ## Using the Material

 All slides are uploaded in Keynote (.key) and PDF (.pdf) formats.
 You can convert Keynote files to PowerPoint using [Zamzar](http://www.zamzar.com/convert/key-to-ppt).

+## Notes

+Translations will not be word-for-word, as materials will be edited to fit the needs of the workshops.